-Continuous loop recording: Most cameras record video on a continuous loop – overwriting older video with new footage.
-A bigger memory card allows more video to be stored, we recommend a card of at least 16GB for HD recordings.
+Continuous loop recording: A bigger, faster memory card allows more video to be stored, we recommend a Class 6 or 10 card of at least 16GB for HD and 4K recordings.

 Impact detection: Sensors in the camera detect impacts or heavy braking.
 Some models automatically save this video as a separate file that won't be deleted, while some also record data about the impact's force and direction.

 Parking mode: Some cameras can keep running and detect impacts when the car is parked.
 Recording time is limited by battery capacity, unless the camera power is permanently wired into the car.